mitraillet/CommitPerHoursServer/README.md

 ```

 but all the calling function in this worker are commented to avoid running useless function and you can add "manually" the repo that you want to mongoDB by uncommented this ``` throttleToDo('username', 'reponame');``` and changing the username and the reponame by the repo and the user that you want.

+### 6. A little thing to know

+When you check the date for one repo by going on `$url/repos/$user/$repos/commits` when the app is running automatically you fill the database with all the commit's dates of this repo.